Italy is known for

-Sistine Chapel Michelangelo’s ceiling fresco aside, Rome's famous chapel also features work by Botticelli, Ghirlandaio and Perugino.
+Sistine Chapel Michelangelo’s ceiling fresco aside, the Vatican’s showpiece chapel showcases Botticelli, Ghirlandaio and Perugino works.

 Galleria degli Uffizi Cimabue, Botticelli, da Vinci, Raphael, Titian: Florence's alpha art museum delivers a who's who of artistic deities.

 Museo e Galleria Borghese A digestible serve of Renaissance and baroque masterpieces in an elegant villa in Rome.

 Cappella degli Scrovegni See just how Giotto revolutionised art in Padua's Cappella degli Scrovegni and Assisi's Basilica di San Francesco.

 Basilica di San Vitale Witness early Christian mosaics at Ravenna's Basilica di San Vitale and Basilica di Sant'Apollinare Nuovo.

 Museo Civico In Siena, Martini’s Maestà and Lorenzetti’s Allegories of Good and Bad Government are both exceptional and historically important.

 Pompeii The Dionysiac frieze in the Villa dei Misteri is one of the world's largest ancient frescoes.

 Palazzo Grassi French billionaire François Pinault's contemporary collection is showcased against Tadao Ando interior sets in Venice.